Dear New Photographer,

 Great photographers slowly become more specialized over time.
 It’s only natural that the more we shoot, the more we begin to refine our skills in certain areas.
 Which means every photographer in your town won’t be shooting the same thing you are, and the ones that do, won’t all be going after the same target audience.
 If you’re a wedding photographer, be friends with other wedding photographers.
 There are countless weddings in various price points; way too many for one person to shoot them all!
 If you shoot weddings, refer newborns to the newborn photographer, lingerie shoots to the boudoir photographer, seniors to the senior photographer and they’ll all refer weddings to you.
 It’s a two-way street where everyone wins.

 1.)
 No one wants to steal your images right now.
 You’re not that good.
 There are a lot better photos out there that people could steal.

 2.)
 Putting a giant watermark in the middle of your photo does not keep people from stealing it, it keeps them from enjoying your work.

 3.)
 If they really want to steal it, a watermark isn’t going to stop them.
 Hell just last week I had to use one of my photos for a flyer, and I didn’t have the original on hand.
 So I took one from Facebook, cloned out the watermark and pasted it on the flyer.
 Worked for exactly what I needed it to do and it took all of 6 minutes.
 The watermark didn’t even slow me down.

 4.)
 “But my watermark let’s people know who took the photo!
 And removing it shows criminal intent!”
-Fair enough.
-In that case put it in tiny letters a corner somewhere, similar a signature on painting.
+That’s not entirely true, but rather than get into all of that let me just say if you’re a fan of the watermark for your own reasons, that’s okay.
+Just please put it in tiny letters a corner somewhere so it’s not distracting, similar to a signature on painting.
 If it’s not taking up the whole photo people will be much less inclined to crop it out anyway.